xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD03_LAB_MANUAL.md

 #### Task 1: Add an Entity Framework Context to the model.

-1. Use the NuGet Package Manager to add Entity Framework 6.1.3 to the application.
+1. Use the NuGet Package Manager to add Entity Framework version 5.0.0 to the application.

 2. Add a new class named **PhotoSharingContext** to the **Models** folder and ensure that the new class inherits the **System.Data.Entity.DbContext** class.

-3. Add a parameterless constructor to the **PhotoSharingContext** class.
-In the constructor set the value of the **Database.CommandTimeout** property to **180**.

-4. After the constructor, add public **DbSet** properties to Photos and Comments to enable Entity Framework to create database tables called Photos and Comments.
+3. Add public **DbSet** properties to Photos and Comments to enable Entity Framework to create database tables called Photos and Comments.

 #### Task 2: Add an Entity Framework Initializer.